flammie/omorfi/docs/lexemes.markdown

 In attributes column we use following emoji shorthands:
 * ☢ for lexemes listed as unlikely for disambiguation purposes
-* FIRSTNAME for first name of a person
+* 🧑¹ for first name of a person
 * ♂ for primarily male names
 * ♀ for primarily female names
-* LASTNAME for surname of a person
+* 🧑² for surname of a person
 * 🌍 for geographic location
 * ⚐ for a country
 * 💱 for currencies